Robust Implicit Regularization via Weight Normalization: Proofs

 and for $\L\neq 2$ we obtain that

 By continuity $\r(\g_0,\g)$ converges to $\r(\g_0,\ginfty)$, which is well-defined because $\g_0,\ginfty>0$.
 This completes the proof. \end{proof} To make the full use of Lemma \ref{lemma:invariant_compare_1}, we need to ensure that the invariants and the fact that they converge to zero loss uniquely characterize the relation between $\xwn$ and $\x$.
 Thus we will need the following two lemmas.
 Note that for the first one, we need to assume that the rows of $\A$ sum to zero.
 We leave it to future investigations whether boundedness from below of the entries of $\xwn$ and $\x$ holds also in general, or under other conditions. \begin{lemma}[Bounded above implies bounded below] Consider the same setting as in Lemma \ref{lemma:invariant_compare_1}.
 Suppose that there exists $\v > 0$ such $\A \v =0$ and that $\xwn,\x$ are bounded above.
-Then each entry of $\xwn$ and $\x$ is also bounded away from zero. \end{lemma} \begin{proof} Since $\r$ defined in \eqref{eq:re-scaling factor} is both bounded above and below, it suffices to prove the case for $\x$.
-We will prove the statement by contradiction.
-Suppose $\xe_\j$ is not bounded away from zero.
-Then, there exists a sequence $\{\t_k\}_{k\in\mathbb{N}}$ such that $\lim_{k\to\infty}\xe_\j(\t_k) = 0$.
-By assumption there exists $\v>0$ such that $\A\v=0$.
-Then for any $\z$ such that $(\I-\PA)\z=0$, it holds
+Then each entry of $\xwn$ and $\x$ is also bounded away from zero. \end{lemma} \begin{proof} See Appendix \ref{sec:Appedix}. \end{proof} \begin{lemma}[Uniqueness] Suppose $\xprod^{(1)},\xprod^{(2)}$ are strictly positive and uniformly bounded above and away from zero.
+If